SQream/sqream_docs/reference/sql/sql_syntax/window_functions.rst

 ``ORDER BY``
 ----------------------

 The ``ORDER BY`` clause determines the order in which the rows of a partition are processed by the window function.
-It works similarly to a query-level ``ORDER BY`` clause, but cannot use output-column names or numbers.
+It works similarly to a query-level ``ORDER BY`` clause, but cannot use output-column names or indexes.

 Without ``ORDER BY``, rows are processed in an unspecified order.

 Frames
 -------

-.. note:: Frames and frame exclusions have been tested extensively, but are a complex feature.
-They are released as a preview in v2020.1 pending longer-term testing.

 The ``frame_clause`` specifies the set of rows constituting the window frame, which is a subset of the current partition, for those window functions that act on the frame instead of the whole partition.